seamusfoley/iotes-documentation/docs/introduction/installation.md

 This assumes you are using npm as your package manager.

 To use Iotes you will also require a connection strategy which tells Iotes how to connect to an external service.
-More information about different strategies and there individual requirements are avaliable in the [strategies section of this documentation](../strategies/mqtt.md)
+More information about different strategies and their individual requirements is avaliable in the [strategies section of this documentation](../strategies/mqtt.md)

-You currently cant use Iotes without a module bundler.
+You currently can't use Iotes without a module bundler.
 We may consider providing a UMD build if there is demand.

-The Iotes source code is written in Typescript but we precompile to ES5 so they work in any modern browser.
+The Iotes source code is written in Typescript but we precompile to ES5 so it works in any modern browser.

 ## Plugins